 After running both our sound tests, we concluded that the Skullcandy was the second-best among the headphones we tested, as far as sound quality and clarity of audio are concerned.

-Mr. Abraham said that the sound quality of the Skullcandy S5LHZ-J576 was good, but it just couldn’t reproduce audio as well as the Sennheiser HD180.
+Mr Abraham said that the sound quality of the Skullcandy S5LHZ-J576 was good, but it just couldn’t reproduce audio as well as the Sennheiser HD180 (our previous winner).
 On the flip side, it was the loudest of the headphones that we tested.
-It easily managed to produce high quality audio, even at loud volumes.
-The bass is amplified to an impressive level, but manages to not affect the quality of the mids or the treble.
+It easily managed to produce high-quality audio, even at loud volumes.
+The bass is amplified to an impressive level but manages to not affect the quality of the mids or the treble.
 All of this makes for a brilliant listening experience.

 As far as noise isolation goes, these headphones were able to significantly suppress external noise, but the effect wasn’t as good as in the Sennheiser HD180.
 So, though these headphones are incredibly loud, expect some ambient noise to spill in.

-On the design front, the S5LHZ-J576 looks streamlined and stylish, with an over-ear design.
+On the design front, the S5LHZ-J576 looks streamlined and stylish, with an on-ear design.
 The Skullcandy S5LHZ-J576 is very lightweight, and you barely feel it while you’re wearing it.
 However, we weren't too impressed with the build quality.
-The headband is made of plastic, and it don't look as elegant as the Sennheiser HD180, or the Sony MDR-ZX110 A. As with the Sennheiser, these headphones don’t have an inline mic or remote control, so they cannot be used for making or taking calls.
+The headband is made of plastic, and it doesn't look as elegant as the Sennheiser HD180, or the Sony MDR-ZX110 A. As with the Sennheiser, these headphones don’t have an inline mic or remote control so they cannot be used for making or taking calls.